Personal Information Protection

 How to Download an App from Online Banking.

 - Login to Online Banking and go to services>mobiliti.
 If you are not already enrolled in Mobiliti you will need to complete the enrollment process, if you are already enrolled you will want to click on Manage Devices which will take you into the mobile options.

 - From the My Devices tab locate your phone number and from the dropdown to the right of your number choose download the application and click Go.

 - A link to download the application will be sent to your mobile phone via a text message.
-Follow the instructions from the phone to download the application and refer to steps 6, 7, and 8 from above.
+Follow the instructions from the phone to download the application and refer to step 6 from above.

 What are the acceptable characters for the username and password in Mobiliti?

 If you receive unsolicited or unfamiliar email requests you should either delete them immediately or confirm through other means that the email is legitimate before opening it.
 If you receive such an email request, do not open it, do not click on its links, do not open its attachments, and do not reply or forward it.